sgiehl/piwik-plugin-GoogleAuthenticator/README.md

 This Plugin is based on the original Piwik Login plugin and needs this one to be active.
 It will not work with other Login Plugin.

+ATTENTION: Activating Google Authenticator for an account, also requires an auth token for direct API requests with the users token auth.

 ### Requirements

 [Piwik](https://github.com/piwik/piwik) 2.14.0 or higher is required.